Enhancing Low-light Light Field Images with A Deep Compensation Unfolding Network: Proposed Method

 \subsection{Pseudo-explicit Feature Interaction}

-In addition to low-light environments, the secondary splitting of the focused rays by the microlens also reduces the brightness of LF images.
+Low-light conditions and microlens diffraction in LF imaging reduce ray intensity, as seen in Fig. \ref{fig:rays}(a), where scattered rays are dimmer than focused rays.
+Fig. \ref{fig:rays}(b) further shows that Lytro Illum's decoded sub-aperture images are less bright than the camera's preview.
 Therefore, converging rays can brighten the LF to some extent.
 Besides, repeated observations from different viewpoints of the scene are helpful for denoising and brightness enhancement.
 The depth-guided warping is a direct and explicit way to achieve information interaction between SAIs.
 However, it is challenging to obtain accurate depth information for low-light LF images with severe noise.
-Therefore, we propose this module to achieve pseudo-explicit feature interaction without depth information by converging rays and emphasizing the importance of EPI convolution. \\
+Therefore, we propose this module to achieve pseudo-explicit feature interaction without depth information by converging rays and emphasizing the importance of EPI convolution.\\

 {\textbf{Analysis of different feature extraction strategies.}} Yeung \textit{et al.} \cite{yeung2018light} proposed the spatial-angular separable (SAS) convolution, which builds upon the general spatial convolution by using spatial convolution to extract SAI's features and angular convolution (as shown in Fig. \ref{fig:epi}(a)) to extract angular features.
-The proposed SAS convolution associates the information of different SAIs through multiple convolution operations in an indirect way.
-However, this indirect way of associating angular information may not be effective in handling LF images with large disparity and severe noise.
+The angular convolution associates the information of different SAIs through multiple convolution operations in an indirect way, which may not be effective in handling LF images with large disparity and severe noise.
 Fig. \ref{fig:epi}(b) shows the aligned EPI line via the depth-based warping operation, which can be directly fused/averaged to improve brightness and suppress noise.
 Fig. \ref{fig:epi}(c) uses the neighboring SAIs of the target SAI to assist feature extraction \cite{lamba2020harnessing,wang2023multi}.
 However, only local redundant information can be exploited.
-As depicted in Fig. \ref{fig:epi}(d), the direct processing of EPI information represents a highly effective approach for addressing large disparity LFs.
-To achieve comprehensive execution of high-dimensional feature interaction in the absence of depth information, we underline the crucial significance of EPI convolutions, which enable the direct correlation of information across distinct SAIs. \\
+As depicted in Fig. \ref{fig:epi}(d), the direct processing of EPI information \cite{wu2017light,wang2022disentangling,cheng2022spatial} represents a highly effective approach for addressing large disparity low-light LFs.
+Therefore, in addition to using EPI convolution, we need to further emphasize the crucial significance of EPI information.\\

 \textbf{Module details.} As shown in Fig. \ref{fig:feature}, the proposed pseudo-explicit feature interaction module includes feature boost convolution and ray fusion, in addition to the four kinds of 2D convolution applied to different dimensions of an LF, i.e., spatial, angular, horizontal EPI, and vertical EPI.
 Specifically, we fuse horizontal $f_{epih}$ and vertical $f_{epiv}$ EPI features using a convolution layer $\texttt{Conv}(\cdot)$ to boost the EPI information, i.e.,